 For details on your energy rights, visit the Australian Energy Regulator website.
 To request a copy of your data, contact your energy provider.

 What to do...

 - Compare electricity and gas offers on the Energy Made Easy website.

 - Keep a close eye on wholesale energy market prices on the Australian Energy Market Operator (AEMO) website.

-- Find out more about energy pricing information on the Energy Efficiency Exchange (EEX) website.
+- Find out more about energy pricing information on the Energy Exchange (EEX) website.

 - Weigh up the pros and cons of procuring and managing energy for your energy contract on the EEX website.

-- Search for energy programmes on Grants & Assistance.
+- Search for energy programs on Grants & Assistance.